aheze/FindHelp/Lists-WhatAreLists.md

 ---

 # What are Lists?
 With Lists, you can save your searches for later.
-When you first install Find, 5 pre-made lists are at your disposal:
+When you first install Find, 2 pre-made lists are at your disposal:
-- Bad Ingredients
-- Nuts & Allergies
-- Typos
-- Swift Syntax
+- Gluten-Free
--
+- Word Problems

 Anyways, a "List" is a list of words that Find searches for simultaneously.
 The words that a list contains are called [Matches](/Lists-WhatIsAMatch.md).